BuzzSpire/buzzspire_messenger/README.md

 # Buzzspire Messenger

-Notify Buzzspire is a desktop application that enables real-time messaging by establishing communication through your own server.
+Buzzspire Messenger is a desktop application that enables real-time messaging by establishing communication through your own server.

 ## Technologies